-- i) Whenever a pentathlete is found to possess equipment that does not conform to these Rules, the UIPM Equipment Regulations or is defective, the equipment will be confiscated by the Referee on the piste immediately and checked.
-It will be returned to the pentathlete only after adjustment according with the rules and after a further check. - ii) If during a bout an irregularity concerning the equipment is found which could have been caused by conditions during the bout and the epée or bodywire in question have ceased to function, no penalty will be imposed.
+- Whenever a pentathlete is found to possess equipment that does not conform to these Rules, the UIPM Equipment Regulations or is defective, the equipment will be confiscated by the Referee on the piste immediately and checked.
+It will be returned to the pentathlete only after adjustment according with the rules and after a further check. - If during a bout an irregularity concerning the equipment is found which could have been caused by conditions during the bout and the epée or bodywire in question have ceased to function, no penalty will be imposed.
 A hit made with such defective equipment will be valid.
-In all other cases of irregular equipment found during a bout, a penalty will be imposed according to Rule 3.6.3 i). - iii) The Referee will apply penalties according to Rule 3.6.3 i) if a pentathlete appears on piste:
+In all other cases of irregular equipment found during a bout, a penalty will be imposed according to Rule 4.6.3 i). - iii) The Referee will apply penalties according to Rule 4.6.3 i) if a pentathlete appears on piste:

-- a) with only one regulation weapon conforming to the Rules and Regulations - b) with only one regulation body wire - c) with a weapon or body wire which does not work or which does not conform with a Rule or Regulation - d) whose weapon, at the moment he/she presents himself/herself on guard and ready to fence, has a curve which is more than 1cm - with clothing which does not conform to the Rules. - iv) If, when a pentathlete appears on piste, it is established that the equipment used by the pentathlete does not bear the marks applied at the preliminary check, the Referee will: - a) annul the hit, if any, scored by the pentathlete at fault; - b) penalise the pentathlete as specified in Rule 3.6.3 ii); - if it is established that the equipment does not conform to the Rules nor Regulations in a way not covered by the preliminary check, the Referee will penalise the pentathlete as specified in Rule 3.6.3 ii). - v) If a pentathlete is on piste and it is established that the equipment used by the pentathlete: - has passed the preliminary check but presents irregularities which could have been deliberately made or shows apparent marks of a preliminary check which have been imitated or transferred; - has been altered in any way to interfere with the recording of hits or create non-functioning of the apparatus; - is equipped with electronic communication equipment (permitting a person off the piste to communicate with the pentathlete during the bout), the Referee must immediately confiscate the equipment and have it exa- - mined by the expert on duty.
-If the expert on duty confirms the fact of violation of the rules the Referee will penalise the pentathlete as specified in Rule 3.6.3 iv). - i) The pentathlete called first must go to the right of the Referee. - The Referee places each pentathlete so that the front foot of each pentathlete is 2 metres from the centre line of the piste (that is, behind the "on-guard" lines). - iii) Pentathletes are put on guard, at the beginning of the bout or subsequently, in the centre of the width of the piste. - iv) When placed on guard during a bout, the distance between the two pentathletes must be such that, in the on-guard position, with arms straight and epées in line, the points of the two epées cannot make contact. - v) Pentathletes may not be replaced on guard, at their correct distance, so as to place behind the rear line of the piste a pentathlete who was in front of that line when the bout was halted.
-A pentathlete who already had one foot behind the rear line will remain in that position when re-taking guard. - vi) A pentathlete crossing the lateral boundaries of the piste, may be put back on guard at the correct distance even if this places the pentathlete behind the rear line and thereby causes a hit to be awarded against them. - vii) Pentathletes come on guard when the Referee gives the order "En garde" ("On guard"), after which the Referee asks, "Etes-vous prêt?" ("Are you ready?").
-On receiving an affirmative reply, or in the absence of negative reply, the Referee gives the command for fencing to start: "Allez" ("Play"). - viii) Pentathletes must come on guard correctly and remain completely still until the command "Allez" ("Play") is given by the Referee. - A pentathlete or team, completely equipped, with all equipment conforming to the regulations and ready to fence, must be present at the time and place appointed for the beginning of the event. - ii) If a pentathlete is not present at the place and time assigned for the beginning of the event, there will be two repetitions of the call by the Referee on the
+- with only one regulation weapon conforming to the Rules and Regulaa) - b) with only one regulation body wire - with a weapon or body wire which does not work or which does not conform with a Rule or Regulation - d) whose weapon, at the moment he/she presents himself/herself on guard and ready to fence, has a curve which is more than 1cm - with clothing which does not conform to the Rules. - If, when a pentathlete appears on piste, it is established that the equipment used by the pentathlete does not bear the marks applied at the preliminary check, the Referee will: - annul the hit, if any, scored by the pentathlete at fault; - penalise the pentathlete as specified in Rule 4.6.3 ii): - if it is established that the equipment does not conform to the Rules nor Regulations in a way not covered by the preliminary check, the Referee will penalise the pentathlete as specified in Rule 4.6.3 ii). - If a pentathlete is on piste and it is established that the equipment used by the pentathlete: - has passed the preliminary check but presents irregularities which could have been deliberately made or shows apparent marks of a preliminary check which have been imitated or transferred; - has been altered in any way to interfere with the recording of hits or create non-functioning of the apparatus; - is equipped with electronic communication equipment (permitting a person off the piste to communicate with the pentathlete during the bout), the Referee must immediately confiscate the equipment and have it examined by the expert on duty.
+If the expert on duty confirms the fact of violation of the rules the Referee will penalise the pentathlete as specified in Rule 4.6.3 iv).

-3.4.3 Coming on Guard
+443 Coming on Guard